Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Think about your transport needs

-Some recreational toys will require a trailer to transport it between locations.
+Some hobby vehicles will require a trailer to transport it between locations.
 Be sure your car or truck is outfitted with the right towing harness and is rated for the weight you’ll be pulling.
-It can be smart to shop for both the toys and the toy haulers at the same time, so you know you’ve got the right rig.
+It can be smart to shop for both the vehicles and the trailer at the same time, so you know you’ve got the right rig.

 The reality is that accidents happen, and sometimes they can be costly.
 Getting the right types of insurance is all part of being a responsible owner, whether you’re splashing around on a wave runner or kicking up dirt on an ATV.
 And there’s real peace of mind in knowing that your investments and your savings are well-protected with the right hobby vehicle insurance.